This was serious stuff during serious times! For easing that, below are some references on research about cat videos.

-In addition to our data collection via this website, the latest methodological pilot has been the Story Sharing Cubes.
-We just love to use a variety of methods and have a variety of organisational research topics emerging that apply interviews and also ethnography, in addition to Stories Forum that applies digital ethnography.
+In addition the Cat Video Research review below, to our data collection via this website, we just love to use a variety of methods.
+The latest methodological pilot has been the Story Sharing Cubes and if you are interested further, we also have a variety of organisational research topics emerging that apply interviews and also ethnography, in addition to Stories Forum that applies digital ethnography.

 The story of Story Sharing Cubes